Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

 Magda Ruiz, Recovery Division, Federal Emergency Management Agency, Washington, DC 20472, (202) 646-2705.End Further Info End Preamble Start Supplemental Information

-I have determined that the damage in certain areas of the State of North Carolina, resulting from Tropical Storm Frances beginning on September 7, 2004, and continuing, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of North Carolina resulting from Hurricane Ophelia on September 11-17, 2005, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (the Stafford Act).
-I, therefore, declare that such a major disaster exists in the State of North Carolina.
+Therefore, I declare that such a major disaster exists in the State of North Carolina.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Justin DeMello, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Acting Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Michael Karl, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

 I do hereby determine the following areas of the State of North Carolina to have been affected adversely by this declared major disaster: